Yun Jing Research Group

 - Architectural Acoustics

-June 2017, our acoustic metasurface paper has been published on Physical Review X.
+July 2017, our acoustic metasurface paper has been published on Physical Review Letters.

 May 2017, Dr. Jing has been promoted to Associate professor with tenure.